SUNDAY, JUNE 7

 - Klein College of Media and Communication

-7:30pm: From the hotel lobby, a shuttle will take us to Irwin’s at the Bok for dinner in South Philly.
+7:30pm: From the hotel lobby, a shuttle will take us to Irwin’s at the Bok for a reception in South Philly for drinks and a light dinner.
+On the way back to our hotel, we will stop at the legendary Pat’s and Geno’s where we indulge in Philly cheesesteaks al fresco.

 1pm: Departures & farewells – Explore neighboring colleges and universities.
 Bryn Mawr, Drexel, Haverford, Penn, Swarthmore, Ursinus and more than 50 colleges and universities are within driving distance.